Arguments with almost five-month-old babies are very short.

 It hit me clear as spit-up.
 Her 90 minute diaper-eat-play routine was swiftly ending and I’d chosen to cap it off with something that requires stillness.
 Bad move, Mum.

 And in that split second thinking, I’d forced myself to answer this: Is one fingernail enough reason to prolong this tired child’s frustration?

 It was easy to answer, “Yes,” because I’m in charge and like to win and it was (thankfully) just as easy to counter with, “No,” because I understand where she’s coming from.
 Tired people, if able, should sleep not manicure.
 And she’s people, too.

 My love for her made me reasonable.
 That morning, she napped with one nail uncut.

 My baby is teaching me things every day, from the simple stuff of smile-medicine to the complex stuff of seeking to understand instead of win.

-I’ve been there too often, so sure that I’m write but oh so wrong (get it?).
+I’ve been there too often, so sure that I’m right but oh so wrong.
 I want to win so badly that I refuse to take a moment to think, mere seconds to ask if all this tug of war is worth it.
 Am I even listening?
 And where there’s no love, the heart is defiant and the flesh is cold.
 If I loved those I knock heads with half as much as I love my child, there’s an excellent chance I’d actually listen.
 Because love can’t be divided.
 Love is love.
 Love can’t help but think beyond moments, beyond control, beyond self.